25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-Ways to create a React component:
+Ways to create a React class component:

 - When React was first made open source in 2013, there was one way to create a component: `createClass`.
 The use of `React.createClass` to create a component looks like this: